zjwinn/MAS-Summary-Script/README.md

 All columns are case sensitive and all columns must be found in the haplotyping key file to get this code to run properly.

 ## Output files
 The script functions by taking **the name of your haplotyping key file and assigning that as the string prior to a file name**.
-In the below script where you see **i**, this will stand in place of the name of your haplotyping key file
+In the below script where you see **i**, this will stand in place of the name of your haplotyping key file:

 1. **i**_hapmap.hmp.gz (compressed hapmap file)
     - A hapmap file ([here is an example of a hapmap format](https://statgen-esalq.github.io/Hapmap-and-VCF-formats-and-its-integration-with-onemap/#:~:text=The%20Hapmap%20file%20format%20is%20a%20table%20which,Hapmap%20file%20by%20chromosome%20or%20a%20general%20file.)) of the selected markers for haplotyping indicated by the user's haplotyping key input file.